 "Weasley."
 Draco found himself unable to come up with any coherent sentences.

-"Honestly, Malfoy, it's past noon," Ron said, grinning.
+"Honestly, Malfoy, it's past noon," Ron said, a small smile creeping upon his face.
 "You should have been up ages ago."
 Seeing that the blonde was unresponsive, his smile began to waver.
 After standing awkwardly on the doorstep for a minute, he cleared his throat and sighed.
 "You don't know how hard it was for me to come here, Malfoy.
 Please, let me in."

 Draco looked at him warily and stepped aside, allowing him into flat.
 Ron made his way towards the drawing room before turning to face the Slytherin.